aws-samples/gen-ai-video-short-form-generator/README.md

 ```

 > [!IMPORTANT]
-> You can verify if all resources have been deleted from the AWS CloudFormation console.
+> You can verify whether all the resources have been deleted in the AWS CloudFormation console.

 ### Amplify Development